DataDog/dd-trace-dotnet/shared/src/native-lib/coreclr/src/README.md

-The files here were copied from https://github.com/dotnet/runtime/tree/v5.0.5/src/coreclr/src.
+The files here were copied from https://github.com/dotnet/runtime/tree/v7.0.0/src/coreclr/src.

 This is to allow using the runtime's Platform Adaptation Layer.

-Add back the definition of g_tkCorEncodeToken in cor.h l.2096:

-replace
-extern const mdToken g_tkCorEncodeToken[];
-by
-const mdToken g_tkCorEncodeToken[4] = { mdtTypeDef, mdtTypeRef, mdtTypeSpec, mdtBaseType };

 Commented #define statements because there is naming conflicts when compiling with the stdlibc++ 8 (+ C++17) in `dotnet-runtime-coreclr\pal\inc\rt\sal.h`